Understanding product competition

 Finding out who else your target customers are going to go to (if not you) and who they might be choosing to help them solve their problems is key to building a successful product.

-One useful tool that you can use to extend your view of the competitive landscape is the diagram opposite.
+One useful tool that you can use to extend your view of the competitive landscape is the diagram below.
 It looks a bit like a target on a firing range.
 And right at the centre of your sights, is the direct competition.
-We call it the Levels of Competition.
+We call it the levels of competition.

 The rest of the diagram is designed to take into account factors outside your direct competition, and can stimulate thinking about the less obvious needs of the customer.
 By splitting the competition into four levels, it’s also useful in identifying other competitive threats that aren’t immediately obvious.